-As the lead author of the former WCM Magic Quadrant, Irina Guseva, pointed out, the change to DXP terminology was very much about recognising “a new definition of content management system”.
-As the context (where, when and how) of content delivery has become equally as important as the content itself, WCMs have had to evolve into something far more complex – enter the DXP.
+As the lead author of the former WCM Magic Quadrant, Irina Guseva, pointed out, the change to DXP terminology was very much about recognizing “a new definition of content management system”.
+As the context (where, when, and how) of content delivery has become equally as important as the content itself, WCMs have had to evolve into something far more complex – enter the DXP.

 - More than two-thirds of companies now compete primarily on the basis of customer experience – up from only 36% in 2018 (Gartner).

 - By the end of the year, customer experience will overtake price and product as the key brand differentiator (Walker).

 Customer-centric companies are 60% more profitable than companies that don’t focus on customers (Deloitte).

 Getting CX right has never been more important.
 Similarly, the pressure on marketing and IT leaders to make the right call, when it comes to selecting the technologies to achieve CX goals, is at a fever pitch.
 Consider: